 A GP practice should be your main point of contact when you are ill or need support and so it is very important that you register as soon as possible and not wait until you are poorly.
 It is particularly important if you have a health condition such as asthma or diabetes, or require medication.
 Your new doctor will be able to liaise with your usual hospital consultant if necessary.

 Our practice boundary covers most of central Liverpool, plus some south Liverpool postcodes in certain circumstances.
 You can find out more about registering with us here, including an option to register on-line (direct link for on-line registering is here)

 If you want to find out about other local GP practices, visit www.nhs.uk.

-We have four sites, and once registered with us you can use any of these, except for SHAC, which is for University of Liverpool students only:
+We have three sites, and once registered with us you can use any of these:

 Student Health Centre on the University of Liverpool campus

 Brownlow General Practice (adjacent to the University of Liverpool campus)

 Ropewalks General Practice (adjacent to the Liverpool One shopping complex).

 Once registered, you should familiarise yourself with how to access our services.
 We’ve put together a handy guide here, and there lots of other resources on our website, including the rest of the student section.